mbgoseco/Pizza-Mania/user-stories.md

 As a developer I want to implement animation transitions when a button is clicked

+As a developer I would like to give the user an add and delete button of toppings

 (Stretch Goal) As a developer I want a game for a user to finish a certain amount of pizzas in an allotted time frame.

 Customer: